TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/botrestore.md

 ### Steps to Redeploy the Bot

 If you have deleted your bot on Azure accidentally, you can still redeploy your most updated bot code downloaded on your local machine or from a repo.
 If you have your files on an online file storage, then you can download your bot files to your local machine for redeployment.
-Refer to the link bellow for the steps to deploy your bot to Azure.
+Refer to the link below for the steps to deploy your bot to Azure.

 ## **Recommended Documents**
 [Deploy your bot](https://docs.microsoft.com/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp)